Display problems sometimes occur in the Adobe Target Visual Experience Composer (VEC) under certain conditions.

 You have not entered a default URL in your account setup page.

 Ensure that this setting is enabled, then download and update at.js on your website.

-While using browse mode, if you access a URL that does not have Target libraries implemented (at.js or Adobe Experience Platform Web SDK) or contains a frame-buster header, the Visual Experience Composer appears broken.
-Due to browser security concerns, Target cannot access the URL you navigated to or the VEC URL does not update consistently if the page loads.
+While using browse mode, if you access a URL that does not have Target libraries implemented (at.js or Adobe Experience Platform Web SDK) or contains a frame-buster header, the VEC appears broken.
+Due to browser security concerns, Target cannot properly access the URL you navigated to or the VEC URL does not update consistently if the page loads.